Yogeshmishra02/PRODIGY_WD_01/README.md

-# PRODIGY_WD_01
-An interactive fixed-position navigation menu that changes color on scroll and on hover using HTML, CSS, and JavaScript.
-Designed to stay visible on all pages and enhance user experience with dynamic interactivity.
+# 🚀 Interactive Navigation Menu

+An interactive and responsive **navigation menu** built with **HTML, CSS, and JavaScript**.
+This menu is designed to improve user experience with smooth scrolling behavior and stylish hover effects. 🌐✨

+---

+## 🎯 Features

+✅ Fixed at the top of the page
+✅ Background color changes when scrolled
+✅ Smooth hover animations on menu items
+✅ Fully responsive and clean design
+✅ Works across all pages

+---

+## 🛠️ Technologies Used

+- 🌐 HTML5
+- 🎨 CSS3
+- ⚙️ JavaScript (Vanilla JS)